npgsql/doc/index.md

 Npgsql is licensed under the [PostgreSQL License](https://github.com/npgsql/npgsql/blob/master/LICENSE.txt), a liberal OSI-approved open source license.

-## Thanks

-A special thanks to Rowan Miller, Scott Hanselman and Martin Woodward at Microsoft for generously donating an Azure subscription for Npgsql’s continuous integration platform.

 ## Contributors

 Current active contributors to Npgsql are: